Browse the Guide:

 Epperson, 67th Virginia Infantry), chapter financial records, minute books,

 membership records, financial records, printed materials and scrapbooks.
-Finding aid available in EAD on the Virginia Heritage Project database.
-Ms90-050.
+Finding aid available online.
+Ms1990-050.

 UNITED STATES ARMY.
 INSPECTION GUIDES, 1930.
 0.1 cu. ft.
 Branch of the United States Armed Forces conducting land-based military operations.
 Procedural guidelines issued by the Army's Office of the Inspector General for inspection of Army personnel, property, accounting and record-keeping.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-049.

 UNITED STATES BUREAU OF INTERNAL REVENUE.
 DISTILLERY FORMS, 1902-1913.
 0.1 cu. ft.
 Federal agency enforcing the regulation and taxation of distilled spirits.
 Forms used by agency in regulating production of distilled spirits in the early twentieth century.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-095.

 UNITED STATES CIRCUIT COURT CRIMINAL DOCKET - BICKLEY MILLS, VIRGINIA, 1893-1907.
 0.2 cu. ft.
 Collection consists of the criminal docket of the U.S. Circuit Court located in Bickley Mills, Virginia (Russell County).
 Entries date from 1893 through 1897.
 Also present are documents related to correspondence and receipts to William Jessee, the constable of Russell County.
 These documents date from 1906 through 1907 and mainly consist of payment receipts for fines.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-085.

 UNITED STATES HOTEL [FREDERICK TOWN, MARYLAND].
 LEDGER, 1845.
 0.1